nitesh-sinha/python-problem-solutions/README.md

-Scrathpad for Python based solutions for interesting CP problems
+Scratchpad for Python based solutions for interesting CP problems